puetzp/vec2checkd/doc/configuration.md

 $name | the name of the mapping | no
 $query | the configured PromQL query | no
 $interval | the configured check interval | no
-$value | the result value as returened by the PromQL query | no
+$value | the result value as returned by the PromQL query | no
-$state | the resulting host/service state that was computed using thresholds, e.g. UP/DOWN and OK/WARNING/CRITICAL or UP/OK when n thresholds were defined | no
+$state | the resulting host/service state that was computed using thresholds, e.g. UP/DOWN and OK/WARNING/CRITICAL or UP/OK when no thresholds were defined | no
 $exit_status | the exit status that was computed using thresholds, e.g. 0/1/2 or 0 when no thresholds were defined | no
 $thresholds.warning | the warning Nagios range if one was configured | yes
 $thresholds.critical | the critical Nagios range if one was configured | yes